Kenyan Drake: 2018 season

 Through the first six games of the Dolphins' 2018 season, Drake had 210 rushing yards and one rushing touchdown to go with 21 receptions for 145 receiving yards and a receiving touchdown.
 In Week 8, he recorded a rushing and a receiving touchdown in a loss to the Houston Texans.
-In Week 14 against the Patriots, Drake was part of the "Miracle in Miami".
+In Week 14 against the Patriots, Drake was a key part of the "Miracle in Miami".
 Trailing by five points with seven seconds to go, the Dolphins had the ball at their own 31-yard line.
 Quarterback Ryan Tannehill threw a pass over the middle that was caught by wide receiver Kenny Stills, who lateraled the ball to the right side of the field that was caught by DeVante Parker at midfield.
 Parker then lateraled the ball to Drake, who ran the ball 52 yards for a touchdown to win the game 34–33.
 Overall, he finished the 2018 season with 535 rushing yards and four rushing touchdowns, to go along with 53 receptions for 477 receiving yards and five receiving touchdowns.